Use these quick links to navigate to the appropriate section:

 The mission of the EPC Church Planting Team is to cultivate a culture where church planting is embraced, encouraged, and celebrated by all EPC churches, with the goal of each congregation becoming a Parent (by planting one or more new churches), a Partner (joining other EPC churches in their area to plant churches), or a Patron (by providing financial support to those starting new churches) of church planting.

-There are 37 active church plants in the EPC as of September 2017, which is 6.2% of the total number of EPC churches.
-For more information about EPC church planting, see www.epcchurchplanting.org.
+As of June 2018, there are approximately 40 active EPC church plants in 13 states around the country—which is about 7 percent of the total number of EPC churches.
+For more information about EPC church planting, contact Tom Ricks at email@example.com.

 Coordinated church revitalization efforts in the EPC are facilitated by the GO Center and the Church Revitalization Task Force under the leadership of Dr. Ken Priddy.
 The GO Center’s focus is the development of missional churches that are led by missional pastors and leaders.
 This development is driven by training, consulting, and coaching that are provided by the GO Center team.